 Science of evidence

 To prove a theory of concept one needs to provide evidence.
-These evidence are called praman (Devanagari: प्रमाण ISO15919: pramāṇa).
+These evidence are called praman (Devanagari: प्रमाण ISO15919: pramāṇa ).

-- Perceptual evidence called pratyaksh praman
+- Perceptual evidence called pratyaksh praman - This is first hand experience of using our senses.

-- Scriptural evidence called shabd praman
+- Scriptural evidence called shabd praman - Accepting someone's word as truth.

 Pratyaksh praman

-Pratyaksh praman (Devanagari: प्रत्यक्ष प्रमाण ISO15919: pratyakṣa pramāṇa) is perceptual evidence means it can be seen, heard, touched, tasted, smelt with our senses.
+Pratyaksh praman (Devanagari: प्रत्यक्ष प्रमाण ISO15919: pratyakṣa pramāṇa ) is perceptual evidence means it can be seen, heard, touched, tasted, smelt with our senses .
+This is a great way of learning and it has its limitations because there are things that cannot be perceived by our senses e.g. you have feelings.
+Can you see them?

 1. Many things cannot be perceived by our senses such as feelings.
-How can love, hatred or any other sentiment be proven by matters of gyandendriyan?
+How can love, hatred or any other sentiment be proven by matters of gyandendriyan ?

 2. Gyandendriyan are not perfect.
 Our eyes see the sky is blue, whereas the sky has no color.
 An empty space is called sky.